 However, before applying for a loan you should review your options to make sure that the loan which you are considering is right for you.
 For example, compare the rates of interest between your current loan or credit card providers and your proposed AA Loan and consider how long the loans are for.

 In some circumstances taking out a loan to manage your finances could mean you end up paying a higher rate of interest and/or it may take longer for you to pay the money back.

 I'm not sure if an AA Loan is right for me, what do I do?

 Take the time you need to consider all of the information you are provided with so that you are sure the product is right for you before you commit.

 See Borrowing Money with an AA Loan for more information.
 Perhaps, discuss it with a family member or friend.
 If you're still unsure about how to make an application or what will happen next, please call Customer Services on 0345 266 0124.

 Can I change my mind about taking out a loan?

 Yes.
 You have 14 calendar days from the day after you receive your acceptance letter to withdraw from your Agreement.
 If you decide you don't want a loan from us, just call 0345 266 0124 within this 14 day period.
-Alternatively, you can write to us at; AA Loans, PO Box 248, Sheffield, S98 1QF.
+Or you can write to us at AA Loans, PO Box 248, Sheffield S98 1QF.